FriesW/ThinEntropyGen/README.md

 #### Utility for stretching the length of entropy of a random input

+This utility is designed for high bandwidth, not high security.
+Only use this if `/dev/urandom` is too slow.

 Software depends on `libssl-dev`, and is compiled by `gcc` with the `-lcrypto` flag.

 #### Example